DanielePalaia/dynamoToGreenplum/README.md

 # Introduction
-This software is a sample project that shows how it is possible to create a GPSS client for Greenplum Streaming Server. </br>
+This software is a template project that shows how it is possible to create a GPSS client for Greenplum Streaming Server. </br>
 We will go through all the necessary phases needed to build it </br>
 This application is using the following technologies: DynamoDB streams, GRPC, GO and Greenplum Streaming Server (GPSS) </br>
 The following reading can be useful to understand the scenario: </br></br>